asthaparashar05/workspace/swapi.js.wrapper/README.md

 # Wrapper for SWAPI - Star Wars API

 Basic wrapper for [SWAPI](https://swapi.co/) to access all the available resources.
-Contains functions to fetch the whole data or single record by id for each resource.
+Contains Javascript library to fetch the whole data or single record by id for each resource.

 There are 7 resources People, Films, Starships, Vehicles, Species, Planets and Root.

 ## Below functions are supported by the wrapper:
-#### getAllForResource(resource):
+### getAllForResource(resource):
 ---
 Returns the whole data for the resource in the argument.
 Example: